liningtonlab/apvalidation/README.md

 The first two sections of this documentation will focus on the extraction of parameters from the data files.

-# Extracting Parameters from the Data (Sections 1&2)
+# Extracting Parameters from the Data
+This function uses functionality one and two from the four functionalities above.

 The high-level steps taken to extract this data is outlined in the diagram below.

 <img src="https://user-images.githubusercontent.com/55040326/183517545-1a7ce3ea-137b-4238-8488-650d1dfc5d67.png" />

 Each step in the above diagram will be covered in more detail below.